colin-mccarthy/ckad-notes/configMap-lab.md

 ## Sample configMap question

-Create a configMap from a file with these two env variables in it.
+1. Create a configMap from a file with these two env variables in it.

 ```
 COLOR=green
 NUMBER="2"
 ```

-Create a pod that uses this config map to get these env vars.
+2. Create a pod that uses this config map to get these env vars.

+3. Terminal into the pod and verify the env vars are there.